pip-webui/pip-webui-tutorial/step1/Readme.md

 ```

-Install bower dependencies by executing the command line:
+After that, install the bower dependencies by executing the command line:
 ```bash
 bower install
 ```

-### Configure build tasks
+### Configure the build tasks

-Create **gulpfile.js** file in the root folder, and define their build tasks using tasks provided **pip-webui-tasks** module:
+Create a **gulpfile.js** file in the root folder, and define its build tasks using the tasks provided in the **pip-webui-tasks** module:

 ```javascript
 var gulp = require('gulp');